pedroelbanquero/nos-carmichael-spell/README.md

 ## T(n) = lcm T1 T2

 RSA algorithm allow us to check divisors of the Period.
-We can know if somethind is divisors of period , carmichael or euler totient.
+We can know if something is divisor of period, carmichael or totient , carmichael or euler totient.
 In rsa is used to decrypt messages.

 ````